Transparency Statement

 • Some addresses have no regular schedule.
 Communal bin stores, on-demand collections, and privately-managed properties may not appear in council scheduling systems.
 If your address has no fixed collection day, the app will say so — it won't show incorrect dates.

-• Aberdeen City Council and Aberdeenshire Council's own systems will process your UPRN when we query them.
+• Aberdeen City Council's and Aberdeenshire Council's systems will process your UPRN when we query them.
 Their data handling is governed by their own privacy policies.

 • Your ISP sees that you visited this site.
 That's true of every website.